ChaceN89/movie-recommendation/README.md

 - **Start the frontend build:** `pnpm --filter frontend start`
 - **Start the backend build:** `pnpm --filter backend start`
 <!-- Could add a command to start both builds at once but currently not implemented -->

+adding new packages
+add a tsconfig.json and a package.json

+run in the root -> pnpm run build --filter @movie-recommendation/utils